 ChocolART Chocolate Festival

-The weekend before the Christmas Market, chocolate lovers will be able to enjoy one of the world’s most prestigious chocolate festivals from Dec.
-2 to 4, 2014.
-One hundred top international chocolatiers representing Africa, South and North America and Europe will present, sell and compete to achieve the best cocoa-based products.
+Each December, on the weekend before Tübingen’s famed Christmas Market, chocolate lovers can enjoy ChocolART, one of the world’s most prestigious chocolate festivals (taking place this year from Dec.
+3-8, 2024).
+More than a hundred top international chocolatiers hailing from Africa, South America, North America and Europe will present, sell and compete to achieve the best cocoa-based products.

-Tübingen is less than one hour south of Stuttgart via the B27, less than three hours southeast of Kaiserslautern via A8 and two and half hours south of Wiesbaden via A8.
-Go to DB Bahn to find out train information.
+By car, Tübingen three hours southeast of Kaiserslautern, less than one hour south of Stuttgart, and two and half hours south of Wiesbaden via A8.
+Go to DB Bahn for train information.

 Bookmark This Page Today for Exclusive Deals